Don’t Tread on Me

 6. Shoe weight

-At the end of the day, every foot is different so different styles that are good for one may not be so for another.
-Therefore, it is important to always ask a professional with a biomechanical background that can help choose the right shoe for you!
+At the end of the day, every foot is different, so different styles that are good for one may not be so for another.
+Therefore, it is important to always ask a professional with a biomechanical background who can help choose the right shoe for you!

 References: